MCiret/P8_PurBeurre_WebApp/README.rst

 Summary
 -------
-This Web application asks user for researching a food product to obtain more healthy alternatives based on nutriscore value.
+This Web application asks user for searching a food product to obtain more healthy alternatives based on nutriscore value.
 The user could log in to bookmark a food product.

 Food products are weekly collected from Open Food Facts (OFF) french database (requested via the OFF search API).